LunaF28/lab02/writing/git_command.md

-# CMPSC 104 - Document Engineering Lab 2 Assignment (Part 1)
+# CMPSC 104 - Document Engineering Lab 2 Assignment

 Please add your responses to this file.